Andy Jordan (TV personality)

 Andrew Mark Jordan is an English television personality and singer.
 He became more widely known after joining E4's television programme Made in Chelsea in its fourth series.
 Jordan later left the show in 2015 in order to focus on his music career.
 Diverging from his previous folky sound, he is now focusing on a collection of soul and jazz-influenced records.
-He also owns a small chain of clothing stores in Devon and Cornwall called Jam Industries.
+He also owns a small chain of clothing stores in Devon, Cornwall and elsewhere called JAM Industries.

 Early life

-Born in 1990, Jordan was educated at St Edward's School, Oxford and proceeded to study geography at The University of Leeds.
-He learned to surf at the age of 15, after going on holidays to Cornwall with his best friend.
+Born in 1990, Jordan was educated at St Edward's School, Oxford and went on to study geography at The University of Leeds.
+He learned to surf at the age of 15, after going on holiday to Cornwall with his best friend.

 Made in Chelsea

 Jordan first joined the cast of the television show Made in Chelsea in 2012.
 He went on to appear in 66 episodes before leaving the show three years later in 2015 after the ninth series.